Artefacts: Moyra Jones – Self-Guided Learning

 What makes music therapy such a promising practice in dementia care?
 Practitioners have long identified the role of music in fostering memory, movement and sociability, but recent studies also demonstrate that critical role which music can play in facilitating the activities of daily living for people with cognitive difficulties, arguing that music should be fully integrated into the fundamental routines of long term care facilities, for instance.
 By opening up a practice space for music therapy at Valleyview and by using her professional authority to promote the work more broadly, Moyra Jones helped demonstrate its utility in geriatric mental health when music therapy was still a marginal rehabilitation profession in English Canada.

-Music therapists at Valleyview were therefore working on the frontlines of promising practices in dementia care, using the creative arts to craft a model of care that cast the practitioner as a friendly ally rather than a figure of authority and allowed patients to re-member the contours of their lives personhood to emerge.
+Music therapists at Valleyview were therefore working on the frontlines of promising practices in dementia care, using the creative arts to craft a model of care that cast the practitioner as a friendly ally rather than a figure of authority and allowed patients to remember the contours of their lives and their personhood to emerge.
 Listen to Doreen Alexander explain some of the elements of therapeutic practice in music therapy at Valleyview:

 There is a professional politic to institutional innovation, where change needs to work in the interests of all stakeholders.
 Kerry Burke found that his most successful Valleyview music therapy venture was a cumulative sing-along.
 Nursing staff supported this activity because it fit with demands of their work and linked back to established institutional practice.